localdevices/nodeorc/README.rst

         }
     }

+Disk management
+^^^^^^^^^^^^^^^
+Other options in the disk management section are meant to control the amount of available disk space on the device. ``min_free_space`` gives the minimum amount of space (GB) on the drive that contains the ``home_folder`` that should be kept free.
+``critical_space`` is the amount of space under which NodeORC will shutdown its own service.
+This is meant to ensure the device can still operate and can still be accessed remotely.
+This is not possible when disk space reaches zero. ``frequency`` is the amount of seconds interval after which disk space will be checked and possible cleanup actions initiated.

 Configuring the file naming convention of videos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 While you may store videos in the ``incoming`` folder, nodeorc has to be able to extract the exact datetime format